davidnudelman/scripts/README.md

 # scripts
 Welcome!
-I will be sharing some interesting cripts and resources here.
+I will be sharing some interesting scripts and resources here.